PsychoticElites/FExBarclays/README.md

 Driver information and race schedules are fetched on the fly via APIs we’ve made for test purposes.
 So, the information is updated at one end and the change is reflected in real-time on the devices everywhere else.

 # 6. Running The Project
+Let  us remind you again that the minimum Android OS that you need to run this project is Lollipop (API Level 21).
+So, make sure you're satisfying the minimum requirements first.
+Otherwise, your handset won't be able to parse the apk file.

 - ### Permissions Required :
     This application requires you to provide few permissions to it, in order to work properly.
 Here's the list of permissions that the application needs :
     - Internet Access